 On August 6, 2013, the City filed a claim for repayment of approximately \$50,700,000 in no-term CDBG obligations.
-The claim was denied by CRA/LA-DLA on September 5, 2013.
+The Dissolution Legislation identified a three-part test to assess whether a loan qualified as an enforceable obligation.
+It required a loan agreement, a promissory note, and repayment terms, all existing prior to June 28, 2011.
+Applying this standard, CRA/LA-DLA denied the City's claim.
 The City filed a lawsuit on March 5, 2014 in Sacramento Superior Court naming CRA/LA-DLA as the defendant.
 CRA/LA-DLA was served with the City's complaint in March 2016 which CRA/LA-DLA answered to in May 2016.
-No hearings have been scheduled and as such an analysis of any potential liability of CRA/LA-DLA is premature.